Translating Classical Buddhism to Modern English

 時,諸比丘於彼道中眾共論議: 「五百離車各為薩遮尼犍子供辦飲食,彼諸離車於何得福? 薩遮尼犍子於何得福?」 50.
 The monks then debated among themselves while they were on the road: “What merits will each of those five hundred Licchavis gain from preparing the meals for Satyaka?
 What merits will Satyaka the Jain disciple gain from it?”

 爾時,諸比丘還自住處,舉衣鉢,洗足已。 至世尊所,頭面禮足,退坐一面。 白佛言: 「世尊,我等向於路中自共論議: 『五百離車為薩遮尼犍子供辦飲食,供養世尊、諸大眾。 彼諸離車於何得福? 薩遮尼犍子於何得福?』」 51.
 When the monks got back to their own residences, they put away their robes and bowls and washed their feet.
 Then, they went to the Bhagavān, bowed their heads at his feet, and withdrew to sit to one side.
-They said to the Buddha, “Bhagavān, we were debating among ourselves while we were on the road: ‘Those five hundred Licchavis had prepared the meals for Satyaka the Jain disciple to give as offerings to the Bhagavān and his large assembly.
+They said to the Buddha, “Bhagavān, we were debating among ourselves while we were on the road: ‘Those five hundred Licchavis had prepared the meals for Satyaka the Jain disciple to give as offerings to the Bhagavān and his great assembly.
 What merits will those Licchavis gain from this?
 What merits will Satyaka the Jain disciple gain from it?’”

 佛告諸比丘: 「彼諸離車供辦飲食為薩遮尼犍子,於薩遮尼犍子所因緣得福。 薩遮尼犍子得福佛功德。 彼諸離車得施有貪、恚、癡因緣果報。 薩遮尼犍子得施無貪、恚、癡因緣果報。」 52.
 The Buddha told the monks, “Those Licchavis who prepared the meals for Satyaka the Jain disciple gained merits brought about by Satyaka.
 Satyaka has gained merits from the Buddha’s virtue.
 Those Licchavis will obtain the rewards of generosity with the conditions of having greed, hatred, and delusion.
 Satyaka will obtain the rewards of generosity with the conditions of having no greed, hatred, or delusion.”20